 Our staffers, members, supporters, and partners work to defend our hard-earned environmental safeguards and to ensure Maine’s elected officials in DC stand up for Maine’s environment.

 Maine's environment is facing multiple threats from the Trump Administration.
-Currently proposals to roll back the Clean Power Plan and cut the Environmental Protection Agency budget are being discussed.
+Currently proposals to roll back the Clean Power Plan and weaken protections in the Endangered Species Act are being discussed.
 We need to ensure that these protections stay in place for the health of Maine's air, land, water, wildlife, and our public health.
 Visit our Take Action page to make your voice heard.

 NRCM Report Documenting Damage to Maine if Proposed EPA Budget Cuts are Approved